Quantum defect: In hydrogenic atoms

-where $R$ is the Rydberg constant, $h$ is Planck's constant, $c$ is the speed of light and $n$ is the principal quantum number.
+where $R$ is the Rydberg constant, $h$ is the Planck constant, $c$ is the speed of light and $n$ is the principal quantum number.

 For alkali atoms with small orbital angular momentum, the wavefunction of the valence electron is non-negligible in the ion core where the screened Coulomb potential with an effective charge of e no longer describes the potential.
 The spectrum is still described well by the Rydberg formula with an angular momentum dependent quantum defect, $\delta_l$:

-The largest shifts occur when the orbital angular momentum is equal to 0 (normally labeled 's') and these are shown in the table for the alkali metals:
+The largest shifts occur when the orbital angular momentum is zero (normally labeled 's') and these are shown in the table for the alkali metals: